zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 - Existed at a specific point in time.
 - Has not been altered since.

 Timestamps from filesystems (`mtime`, `ctime`) are easy to spoof.
-Even centralized log management cannot prevent insider or post-compromise manipulation without some cryptographic anchor.
+Even centralised log management cannot prevent insider or post-compromise manipulation without some cryptographic anchor.

 While this may not be a security requirement, it could be necessary for compliance in some cases.
 For instance, [PCI DSS](https://www.pcisecuritystandards.org/standards/pci-dss/) 4.0.1 Req.
 10.3.2 says *"Audit log files are protected to prevent modifications by individuals"*.
 While this generally means creating controls to provide a sufficient level of security for logs at rest, there is still room for improvement.